orsonteodoro/oiledmachine-overlay/SECURITY.md

 The goal again is to make the credentials unreachable and unreadable.
 The unreadable protects encrypted secrets which can be weaponized or create leverage for the threat actor.
+A threat actor may later use quantum cracking or have both the keys and the cipher text in possesion during the breach.

 Summary table for credential theft mitigation